Skip to Content

 Pruning in June: What to Cut Back and Shape

-June is all about light pruning and maintenance—not drastic cuts, but shaping and encouraging healthy growth.
+June is all about light pruning and maintenance.
+Focus on gentle shaping and tidying to encourage healthy growth, rather than making drastic cuts.

-- Spring-flowering shrubs: Cut back forsythia, chaenomeles, and flowering currant after blooms fade.
+1. Spring-flowering shrubs: Cut back forsythia, chaenomeles, and flowering currant after blooms fade.
+Pruning now gives them the summer to put on new wood that will carry next year's flowers.

-- Wisteria: Shorten long, whippy growth to five or six leaves to encourage future flowering.
+2. Wisteria: Shorten long, whippy new growth to five or six leaves to encourage future flowering.

-- Evergreen hedges: Now’s the time to shape laurel, box, privet, and yew.
+4. Evergreen hedges: Now's the time to shape laurel, box, privet, and yew.
+One cut in June typically holds through the season.

 Use sharp secateurs or loppers for clean, accurate cuts.